PinePeakDigital/narthbugz.com/knowledge.md

 - Keep components in src/components
 - Use .astro files for static components
 - Maintain mobile-first responsive design
+- Use flex layout with min-height: 100vh on body and margin-top: auto on footer to ensure footer sticks to bottom

 ### Performance
 - Optimize images before adding to assets